MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-automatic-page-refresh.md

 To clarify how this works, let's begin with some background on [capacities and workspaces](whitepaper-powerbi-premium-deployment.md#capacities)

 **Capacities** are a core Power BI concept representing a set of resources (storage, processor, and memory) used to host and deliver Power BI content.
 Capacities are either shared or dedicated.
 A **Shared Capacity** is shared with other Microsoft customers, while a **Dedicated Capacity** is fully committed to a single customer.
-Dedicated capacities are introduced in the [Premium Capacities](whitepaper-powerbi-premium-deployment#premium-capacities.md) article.
+Dedicated capacities are introduced in the [premium capacities](whitepaper-powerbi-premium-deployment.md#capacities) article.

 In shared capacity, workloads run on computational resources shared with other customers.
 As the capacity must share resources, limitations are imposed to ensure *fair play*, such as setting a maximum model size (1 GB) and maximum daily refresh frequency (eight times per day).